Evolutionary anachronism

 There are prominent members of the lowland forest flora of Costa Rica whose fruit and seed traits can best be explained by viewing them as anachronisms.
 These traits were molded by evolutionary interactions with the Pleistocene megafauna (and earlier animals) but have not yet effectively responded to its absence.

+Claims of gomphothere fruit consumption were validated in 2025 when teeth of the South American gomphothere Notiomastodon were found with the residue of Chilean cocopalm (Jubaea chilensis) fruit.

 The Janzen and Martin paper was preceded by a 1977 publication by American ecologist Stanley Temple.
 Temple attributed the decline of the Mauritius endemic tree tambalacoque to human overharvesting to extinction of a large, flightless bird that had coevolved on the same tropical island: the dodo.
 It was Janzen who applied the concept to some 18 fruiting plant species or genera in Costa Rica, while Martin took the lead on proposing a distinct seed dispersal syndrome: the "megafaunal dispersal syndrome" by comparing the maladapted neotropical fruits with similar forms in the tropics of Africa and Asia that were documented as dispersed by elephants still inhabiting those continents.

 Anachronistic fruits of temperate North America, collected by Connie Barlow.
 Includes pods of devil's claw (top), honey locust (long and curvy at middle) and mesquite (beige at bottom), along with other fruits of the forests and deserts of the USA.